-This is hands down the most vital factor to consider as it will greatly affect the closing of your pool as well, as this varies depending on the weather in your area.
+This is hands down the most vital factor to consider as it will greatly affect closing inground pool for winter as well, as this varies depending on the weather in your area.

 Typically, if the temperature of your area stays below 65°F (18°C) during the offseason, then it is better to wait until the temperature falls below that point to close your pool.
 The low temperature will help make sure you have a clean pool as algae don’t like the cold weather, allowing your pool to have low algae growth.

 Leaving your pool open during this period will also make the whole process of closing a piece of cake as it will be easier to clean, test, and balance the water.